civilKaos82/student-roster-db-from-schema-challenge/README.md

 Verify your database is working properly.

-Load your `setup.rb` file in irb and run the `StudentDB.setup`  and `StudentDB.seed` methods.
+Load `student_db_helper.rb` file in irb and run the `StudentDBHelper.setup`  and `StudentDBHelper.seed` methods.
 Then open up the Sqlite console with the `students.db` database and make sure you can run `SELECT` on these records.

 ###Release 1 :  Create the Student Class